Thursday, January 22, 2026

 You mention snow and there’s a stampede to the store.

-Milk, bread, pimento cheese, canned biscuits, Spam, none of it could be found.
+Milk, bread, pimento cheese, canned biscuits, Spam, none of it was there.

 It was 1:30 p.m. before we got home.